bbc/lrud/docs/index-align.md

 - when they press "down", the typical behaviour would be to go to the 1st item of the 2nd row
     - This is because row 2 has never been focused before, and thus its `activeChild` is its first child.

-In this scenario, we want the focus to _actually_ go to the **2nd** item of the 2nd row. e.g we want the **indexes to be aligned between the rows**.
+In this scenario, we want the focus to _actually_ go to the **2nd** item of the 2nd row. e.g. we want the **indexes to be aligned between the rows**.

 ## How?

-Registering the scenario above as an Lrud tree would look like the following:
+Registering the scenario above as a Lrud tree would look like the following:

 ```js
 const { Lrud } = require('lrud');